younesghu/E-commerce/README.md

 ![13](https://github.com/younesghu/E-commerce/assets/142607475/ebc0a072-4c03-422b-8883-2532d2017e52)

 <p>
-    Here I made an account to test and add a product.
+    Here I made an account to test and add a new product.
 </p>

 ![4](https://github.com/younesghu/E-commerce/assets/142607475/e673a169-6250-4cdc-a42b-911ba9cc2ba8)

 <p>
-    Once logged in successfully, you get two additional options in your navbar.
-Manage products lets you check the products you own, and cart that lets you add products to it.
+    Once logged in, you get additional options in your navbar.
+Manage products lets you check the products you own, and cart that lets you add products to it and logout of course.
 </p>

 ![5](https://github.com/younesghu/E-commerce/assets/142607475/1f8626c2-8bab-461e-a340-860a8f2ea7ce)

 <p>
-    I tried to add a new product so I got sent at the create product page, like you see down here.
+    I tried to add a new product so I got transitioned to create product page, like you see down here.
 </p>

 ![7](https://github.com/younesghu/E-commerce/assets/142607475/707c2017-775a-42eb-9008-62114bcff9a0)

 <p>
-    Once you save everything, it appears on the main page organized by latest.
+    Once you save everything, it appears on the main page organized from newest to oldest.
 </p>

 ![8](https://github.com/younesghu/E-commerce/assets/142607475/41f5fcb0-024a-4e30-ab46-26466c71a896)

 <p>
-    I pressed manage products so as to see products related to my account.
+    I pressed manage products so as to see the products related to my account.
 As expected, only the product that I've just added appeared.
-It gives full authority to the product owner to edit or delete.
+It gives full authority to product owner to edit or delete.
 </p>

 ![9](https://github.com/younesghu/E-commerce/assets/142607475/b39f3671-08a8-4d1e-a72c-c65885513109)

 <p>
-    If the product owner wishes to edit his already existing product, you got sent here.
+    If the product owner wishes to edit his product, it transitions you to edit page.
 </p>

 ![10](https://github.com/younesghu/E-commerce/assets/142607475/5cb42b62-8d00-459f-9024-7bb9aba1c98b)